Fresh Modern 2019

 One thing that felt both necessary and obvious was the decision to cut back.
 To make room for and respect simplicity.
 As such, we looked at products with super crisp lines in fresh, earthy neutrals.
 Our Solae sofa series is the undisputed star here: French seams, supple leather or fabric options, low profile, and incredible plush — this is the kind of down-to-earth majesty we’re going for in 2019.

-To learn into your own interpretation of Simple Living, start by purging your space of unnecessary bits and bobs.
+To lean into your own interpretation of Simple Living, start by purging your space of unnecessary bits and bobs.
 Creating space doesn’t mean you have to sell everything you own and buy a brand new sofa — it can be as simple as finally donating that guitar you don’t play, or switching up your art.
 Once you’ve successfully decluttered your space, look at your color scheme.
 Simple living isn’t just about minimalism: it also asks that you lessen visual dissonance.
 Streamlining the colors in your space goes a long way towards making it feel more calm — especially if you focus on soothing neutrals, like tan, white, or cool grey.
 While a coat of paint is a great way to refresh your rooms (symbolically and in the real), you don’t have to break out the paint brush.
 It’s as simple as switching your colorful throw pillows for a tighter palette, or updating an armchair to a chill color.

 If Simple Living is your design resolution, think of it in terms of “fewer things, higher quality.”